 - Cost savings and long-term business development opportunities for municipalities

 How We Work: Communities Lead the Way

 We begin by organizing a wide variety of community voices: residents, local businesses, community organizations, elected officials, city staff, technical specialists, and funders.
 They work together to imagine and build small pilot projects.
 These projects provide community benefits like neighborhood beautification and the creation of parks and green spaces.

 Next, we work with local leaders and community members to create a shared vision and a plan for work at a larger neighborhood scale.
 9 communities in 3 states have leveraged the plans to raise more than $16 million for water-related projects and programs.

+We connect peer cities to share best practices for green infrastructure planning, implementation, maintenance, and funding.
 We also work with local governments to create cost-effective policies for building green infrastructure and guiding development.

 Solutions Look Different in Every Community

 Each community we work with designs its own solutions.
 Here are some of the exciting projects they have in the works: